 The kitchen not only makes efficient use of space and lets in sunshine, but provides a venue for lively family togetherness.

-“The vast island table is great for crafting, playing games, baking and doing homework,” said Laura.
+“The vast island table is great for crafting, playing games, baking and doing homework,” said Sarah.
 “The kitchen has such a clean, bright feel, which is part of the reason we are always in there.”

 The COVID-19-induced social isolation gives the Boland family a renewed appreciation of their kitchen.
-“The kitchen is pretty much the first space we are in after we wake up,” said Laura.
+“The kitchen is pretty much the first space we are in after we wake up,” said Sarah.
 “It is…always very welcoming.
 I feel fortunate that I get to spend time, especially these days, in this homey and beautifully functional space.”